mborne/ansible-traefik/README.md

 ## Description

 * Download binary from [github releases](https://github.com/traefik/traefik/tags) (`/opt/traefik/traefik`)
+* Create a traefik group and a traefik user
 * Create a systemd service (`/etc/systemd/system/traefik.service`)
 * Configure traefik focussing on the exposition of docker containers running on a single host (`/etc/traefik/traefik.toml`)